How to Start a Vendor of the Month Program

 Network With Other Business Owners & Grow Together

-Whether you are the vendor or the entity running the Vendor of the Month (VoM) program, your company can benefit!
+Whether you are a vendor or the entity running the Vendor of the Month (VoM) program, your company can benefit!

-- a way to expand your marketing reach.
+- A new way to expand your marketing reach.

-- a way to add value to your products or services.
+- An opportunity to add value to your products or services.

-- a way to create great relationships with other local businesses.
+- Creating great relationships with other local businesses.